richard-scryber/scryber.core/docs/index.rst

 Intelligent flowing layout engine
 ---------------------------------

-In scryber content can either be laid out explicitly, or jut flowing with the the page.
+In scryber, content can either be laid out explicitly, or jut flowing with the the page.
 Change the page size, or insert content and everything will adjust around it.

 Cascading Styles